Then And Now: See How Much Places Have Changed

 It’s often said that the past is another country.
 While that may not be true in all cases, comparing the memories you have of your old neighborhood or hometown with the places they are today can be an astonishing experience.
 That’s doubly true for comparing places one hundred years ago.
 Not many of us are lucky enough to live that long.

-But fortunately, we have photographs.
-Check out these 15 side-by-side pictures and look in wonder at how times change—or in some cases, stay the same.
-They’re a good reminder about how much progress can be made in only a few decades—and how fragile our world of construction, fashion, and technology really is.
+Fortunately, we have photographs.
+Check out these side-by-side pictures and look in wonder at how times have changed —or in some cases, stayed the same.
+They’re a good reminder about how much progress can be made in only a few decades—and how fragile our world of construction, fashion, and technology is.

 The Colosseum